arvchristos/keithley-memstress/README.md

-Introduction:
+##Introduction

 chris_man_memstress.c is a module designed to implement ISPP(Incremental Step Pulse Programming) and ECC(Error Checking/Correction) algorithm in Flash memories.

-Requirements:
+More info about this algorithm can be found [here](https://ieeexplore.ieee.org/document/7942019/citations?tabFilter=papers#citations)

+This module was developed in favor of Electronic Nanomaterials and Devices Group of National Technical University of Athens (NTUA).

+##Requirements

 Keithley 4200-Semiconductor Characterization System.
 *This module has been tested succesfully on this system, however it can be ported to other systems.*
 NVM Keithley library.

-Installation:
+##Installation

 Due to copyright issues, chris_man_memstress.c should be installed with the following steps: